Navy Supply Corps School: Transportation of Hazardous Materials

-The TRANS HAZMAT course provides a detailed study on transportation of hazardous materials by rail, water and motor and provide an in-depth examination of procedure when transporting hazardous materials by commercial or military air.
-TRANS HAZMAT also discusses the role of the Department of Transportation, Defense Transportation System, commercial carriers and different regional laws regarding handling, packaging, marking, labelling and placarding of hazardous materials.
+The Transportation of Hazardous Materials (HAZMAT) course provides formal training prerequisite for command approved qualification to certify hazardous materials for shipment via all modes of transportation.
+The course includes a comprehensive overview of the transportation of hazardous materials by motor, rail and water and an intensive review of the requirements for movement of hazardous materials by commercial/military air.
+HAZMAT also discusses the role of the Department of Transportation, Defense Transportation System, commercial carriers and different regional laws regarding handling, packaging, marking, labelling and placarding of hazardous materials.
 Practical learning is heavily used for greater comprehension through the use of mock-up HAZMAT offices and storage rooms.
 Students will learn about relevant codes regarding transportation, labelling and inspections.
-TRANS HAZMAT has three separate examinations on regulations determining whether students pass the course.
-Recertification/ additional certification is required after every effective two-year period after the TRANS HAZ MAT qualification credit is acquired.
+HAZMAT has three separate examinations on regulations determining whether students pass the course.
+Recertification and additional certification is required after every two years after the HAZMAT qualification credit is acquired.

-Recertification is acquired through the Transportation of Hazardous Materials Recertification (TRANS HAZMAT RECERT) Course.
+Recertification is acquired through the Transportation of Hazardous Materials Recertification Course.
 This requires students to certify hazardous materials for transportation.
-They must have completed the TRANS HAZMAT or equivalent course within the last two years.
-This course discusses the same transportation elements of the TRANS HAZMAT course.
+They must have completed the HAZMAT or equivalent course within the last two years.
+This course discusses the same transportation elements of the HAZMAT course.
 Fulfilment of the course is determined by one final examination.
 The aim of this course is to keep transportation managers familiar with new regulations.

 Joint Aviation Supply and Maintenance Material Management

-The JASMMM course teaches students technical and management aviation skills in order to create synergy between maintenance and supply members through communication in order to improve the weapon support system.
+The Joint Aviation Supply and Maintenance Material Management (JASMMM) course seeks to improve aircraft readiness by improving collaboration between aviation maintenance and supply logisticians.
+Experienced fleet personnel take part in a two-week long course designed to increase resourcing and procedural awareness across the entire Naval Aviation Enterprise.
+It teaches students technical and management aviation skills in order to create synergy between maintenance and supply members through communication in order to improve the weapon support system.
 Areas discussed include Naval Aviation Enterprise initiatives, Aviation Consolidated Allowance List, Inventory management, advanced management/ leadership fundamentals and all levels of Maintenance influencing Flight-Line Operations.
 The topics are taught through case studies with practical activities to enhance understanding.
-JASMMM's aim is to enhance aircraft readiness through collaboration with maintenance members and logisticians.

 Reserve Supply Management and Advanced Refresher Training

-RESMART is catered to the education on supply management procedures to logistics specialists.
+Reserve Supply Management and Advanced Refresher Training (RESMART) is catered to the education on supply management procedures to logistics specialists.
 This is a fast-paced course that covers the relevant areas regarding logistics specialists.
 RESMART teaches through lecture and practical format, and requires students to research, create and present demonstrations on supply management.
 The aim of RESMART is to develop confidence and presentation skills in students so they can train other reserve units in supply information.